 In the private information condition, the predicted probability of the Proposer choosing (5,5) monotonically decreased as Factor 1 scores or Factor 4 scores increased (see Figure 3).
 Slightly above the mean score for Factor 1, and one standard deviation above the mean score for Factor 4, (5,5) and (8,2) were equiprobable.
-To reiterate, Factors 1 and 4 – which reflected beliefs that (8,2) overall and Coin in the full condition were fair and considered fair by others – were more informative predictors of choice than Factor 3, beliefs about the likelihood of (8,2) being accepted.
+To reiterate, Factors 1 and 4 – which reflected beliefs that (8,2) overall and Coin in the full condition were fair and considered fair by others – were more informative predictors of choice than Factor 3, which reflected beliefs about the likelihood of (8,2) being accepted.
 This finding further supported the social norms hypothesis.
 Firstly, empirical and normative expectations were more predictive of choice than profit-maximizing considerations.
 Secondly, the effect of Factor 4 suggested that only Proposers who were sensitive to social norms – i.e., those who believed Coin was empirically and normatively acceptable in the full information condition – chose (8,2) over (5,5) in the private condition; those who chose (5,5) over (8,2) in the private condition held first- and second-order beliefs that Coin was not fair in the full information condition.
 We return to this issue of patterns of choices across conditions in subsequent analyses.

 Finally, in the limited information condition, as Factor 3 scores increased, the predicted probability of the Proposer choosing (5,5) monotonically declined, whereas the probability of (8,2) monotonically increased (see Figure 4).
 Profit-maximizing motives therefore appeared to dominate in this condition, as Proposers knew that Responders could not distinguish between a choice of (8,2) and a choice of Coin which resulted in an offer of (8,2).
-In fact, only 48.3% and 53.1% of Proposers believed the majority of Responders would accept (8,2) in the full and private information conditions respectively, but 71.0% believed the majority of Responders would accept (8,2) in the limited condition.
+In fact, only 48.3% and 53.1% of Proposers believed the majority of Responders would accept (8,2) in the full and private information conditions, respectively, but 71.0% believed the majority of Responders would accept (8,2) in the limited condition.

-[ here]
+[Table 5 here]

 Figure 2.
-Predicted choice probabilities in the full information condition, by Factors 1 and 2, based on the model in .
+Predicted choice probabilities in the full information condition, by Factors 1 and 2, based on the model in Table 5.
 To compute the predicted probability as a function of Factor 1 (left graph), the value of Factor 3 was held fixed at its mean.
 Analogously, the value of Factor 1 was held fixed at its mean in the right graph.

 Figure 3.
-Predicted choice probabilities in the private information condition by Factors 1 and 4, based on the model in .
+Predicted choice probabilities in the private information condition by Factors 1 and 4, based on the model in Table 5.
 To compute the predicted probability as a function of Factor 1 (left graph), the value of Factor 4 was held fixed at its mean.
 Analogously, the value of Factor 1 was held fixed at its mean in the right graph.

 Figure 4.
 Predicted choice probabilities in the limited information condition by Factor 3.